 How Are Attorney/Client Disagreements Handled?

 Periodically, the attorney and client may disagree.
 When these issues do come up, how does the attorney handle them?
 At what point does the relationship terminate if an agreement cannot be reached and what happens if that does happen?
 No one wants to think of that possibility but it can help to know how these situations are handled and is important when you hire a lawyer.

 FREE CONSULTATION WITH A MIAMI AUTO ACCIDENT PERSONAL INJURY ATTORNEY

 If you have been injured in a motor vehicle accident in Florida, it is very important to consult with an experienced Miami auto accident attorney immediately.
-Florida auto accident victims have only 14 days to seek initial medical attention to receive insurance benefits after an accident, so it is important you are seen by a doctor as soon as possible following the accident.
+Florida auto accident victims have only 14 days to seek initial medical attention to receive insurance benefits after an accident, so it is important you are seen by a doctor as soon as possible following the accident and hire a lawyer.
 Spencer Aronfeld is a Board Certified Trial Lawyer, and he and the lawyers at Aronfeld Trial Lawyers understand Florida’s complex personal injury laws and since 1991 we have fought hard to protect the legal rights of the injured and their families- and hold auto insurers like State Farm, Allstate, Progressive, GEICO and others accountable for the pain and suffering, medical expenses, lost wages and other damages suffered by our clients.
 Contact us today and speak with an experienced Miami auto accident attorney toll free 1-866-597-4529, local 305-441-0440, or by email.
 We offer a free initial consultation at your home, office, hotel or hospital.
 Call us today, we are ready to help.